Steel, Peech and Tozer: World War I and II

-The steel making plant was changed in 1897 when the Bessemer converters were replaced by three open hearth furnaces and the processing plant increased with the addition of cogging mills, rail mills and specialist plant for the manufacture of steel springs and railway axles.
-In 1914, following the outbreak of the First World War many iron and steel companies began producing munitions.
+World War I and the construction of Templeborough Melting Shop

+In 1914, following the outbreak of the First World War many iron and steel companies began producing casings and steel for munitions.
 In this case the work was added to the normal production, which included many component orders for the military.

 The Ickles site was proving too small to handle the production, and with steel in such demand, the company extended their works towards the Sheffield boundary, to occupy a site between the main Sheffield to Rotherham road and the Great Central Railway line.
 The new Melting Shop and Rolling Mills were built over the site of the old Roman fort at Templeborough.
 The Templeborough Melting Shop, when opened, was the largest melting shop of its type in Europe and contained 14 open hearth furnaces where steel scrap was melted down.